-Our special weekly programs provide an opportunity for visitors of all ages to come together to deepen their understanding of the connections between horticulture and the natural world.
-Sessions explore topics as diverse as bird conservation, field botany, ecology, human culture, and the creative arts.
-Each hour-long session features a stroll through the gardens and is designed to be interactive and engaging.
-We offer two time slots each week.
+Our weekly programs provide an opportunity for visitors of all ages to come together to deepen their understanding of the connections between botany, horticulture, and the natural world.
+We also offer special programs on local history and classical music.
+These educational experiences are designed to be informative and engaging for all participants.

 Examining Our Roots

 Our community has a rich history of agriculture and ornamental horticulture.
 In these sessions, we will delve into the past to explore early rural life in Edinboro and the legacy of the Goodell Family.
 Join us to learn more about the unique story of our town, where you will encounter the fascinating personalities of two women whose gardens live on as our organization enters its third decade.

 Session 1: The Goodell Sisters (May 26)

 This event is free to attend but registration is required.

 Digging Into the Landscape Around Us